 The foundation was established in 2009 to provide financial support for the seven colleges in the Maine Community College System and to reinforce the need to raise Maine’s college achievement level.
 This grant extends a prior funding commitment for an additional year to enable Eastern Maine Community College to continue its participation in the Achieving the Dream initiative through 2014.

-The California Community Foundation drives transformative change in Los Angeles through its intermediary work as a champion of charitable giving, a steward of donor funds and as a thought leader, convener and grantmaker focused on pressing problems facing the city.
+The foundation drives transformative change in Los Angeles through its intermediary work as a champion of charitable giving, a steward of donor funds and as a thought leader, convener and grantmaker focused on pressing problems facing the city.
 A two-year grant is earmarked for the Los Angeles Scholars Investment Fund, which provides scholarship money and program support to organizations helping low-income students prepare for and graduate from postsecondary institutions.

 The Department of Education is the primary government agency overseeing education policy in the United States.
 This grant supports the 2013 White House Initiative on Historically Black Colleges and Universities national conference, which convenes HBCU leaders to highlight significant HBCU contributions, to discuss the challenges facing their institutions and students and to develop practical strategies for enhancing the delivery of high-quality education.